kryllyxofficial01/kryllyxofficial01/README.md

 ### Random Facts About Me
 - High Schooler
 - Can Reach 13 CPS on mouse, and 12 CPS on spacebar.
-- Making a Calculator in Minecraft
+- Making a Calculator in Minecraft.
-- Trying to Make a Discord Bot (not open-source)
+- Trying to Make a Discord Bot (not open-source).
 - Mod for [Selisine](https://github.com/aidenpike).
 - Member of [The Blastcast](https://github.com/The-Blastcast).